-The Trustees have the following powers in the administration of the Charity in their capacity as Trustees:

-- 5.1 To appoint (and remove) any person (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 5.2 To delegate any of their functions to committees consisting of two or more individuals appointed by them.
-At least one member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - 5.3 To make rules consistent with the Articles and the Companies Act to govern proceedings at general meetings.

-- 5.4 To make rules consistent with the Articles and the Companies Act to govern their proceedings and proceedings of committees. - 5.5 To make rules consistent with the Articles and the Companies Act to govern the administration of the Charity and the use of its seal (if any). - 5.6 To establish procedures to assist the resolution of disputes or differences within the Charity. - 5.7 To exercise in their capacity as Trustees any powers of the Charity which are not reserved to the Members.
+- The Trustees have the following powers in the administration of the Charity in their capacity as Trustees: - 5.1 To appoint (and remove) any person (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 5.2 To appoint a Chair, a Treasurer and other honorary officers from among their number. - 5.3 To delegate any of their functions to committees consisting of two or more individuals appointed by them.
+At least one member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - 5.4 To make standing orders consistent with the Memorandum, the Articles and the Companies Act to govern proceedings at general meetings. - 5.5 To make rules consistent with the Memorandum, the Articles and the Companies Act to govern their proceedings and proceedings of committees. - To make regulations consistent with the Memorandum, the Articles and the Companies Act to govern the administration of the Charity. - 5.7 To establish procedures to assist the resolution of disputes or differences within the Charity. - 5.8 To exercise in their capacity as Trustees any powers of the Charity which are not reserved to them in their capacity as Members.

-6. Benefits and Conflicts

-- 6.1 The property and funds of the Charity must be used only for promoting the Objects and do not belong to the Members but: - (1) Members who are not Trustees or Connected Persons may be employed by or enter into contracts with the Charity and receive reasonable payment for goods or services supplied; and,
+- 6. Benefits and Conflicts - The property and funds of the Charity must be used only for promoting the Objects and do not belong to the Members (being trustees) but: